Knowing how to prune cucumber plants is essential if you want to keep them in good health and maximize your home crop.

 How to prune cucumber plants – expert tips

 Pruning cucumber plants isn’t just a one-time job – you need to keep on top of the vines throughout the growing season.
+This can easily be done at the same time as picking cucumbers.

-‘Ideally you want to start trimming your cucumber plants to remove any damaged or dead portions as you see them,’ says Jen Stark, founder of Happy DIY Home.
+‘Ideally you want to start trimming your cucumber plants to remove any damaged or dead portions as you see them,’ says Jen Stark, founder of Happy DIY Home (opens in new tab).
 ‘Prune outside leaves, branches, fruits, and flowers as needed throughout the entire season.'

 To give your plants a helping hand, also look at the options for cucumber companion planting to minimize disease and encourage fruit production.